equinor/radix-public-site/public-site/docs/docs/topic-releases/index.md

 The icon is a small exclamation mark next to the component name.
 To get more information on what is wrong you can hover over the icon.
 There is also a new warning label stating 'Outdated image' on the Environments page under 'Active components'.
 This label will appear when your running component is using an old image and typically happens when the latest deployment causes the new component to be unable to start, or the readiness probe is unable to reach it.

-:::tip
+:::warning
-Note: In the transition right after a deployment, the Outdated image label will appear.
+In the transition right after a deployment, the Outdated image label will appear.
 Once the new replicas have started this will be replaced with the Ok label.
 :::

 ### 2021-01-12 Radix Web Console: Events available